Home Resources Panel Guidelines

 6. What types of Board separations are supported in Panel by customers?

-Defining Panel by Partskeys PCB
+Defining Panel by pcbxpress

 7. What is the meaning of Panel ups?